GetOptimal/OptimalFinanceKB/README.md

 # OptimalFinanceKB
-Solving the personal finance system. 📐 Hunting for the optimal, peer-reviewing the logic, and open-sourcing the findings.
-Documenting the most efficient paths for taxes, debt, and rewards to make them accessible for everyone. 🛠️

 Welcome to Optimal Finance.
 This is a documentation-first repository for optimizing taxes, debt, and asset allocation.
 We treat personal finance as a System Engineering problem—shifting focus from "Saving" to "Efficiency Maximization."
+Below is a list of topics we would plan to build documentation on.

 🗂️ The Optimization Index
 **Cash Strategies**